automenta/cog/doc/code.md

    - Introduce helpful abstractions functions, parameters, and classes to share common code
    - Apply "don't repeat yourself" principles
  - Modular (logically organized, supporting abstraction)
- - Self-documenting
+ - Remove all comments, relying only on self-documenting code
    - Clear naming and structure
-   - No Comments
  - Do not rename identifiers.
 Names are carefully chosen.
  - Use the latest version of the language, APIs, and dependencies